-Staff in the Academic Advising Center encourages student success and increases retention rates.
+The Academic Advising Center (AAC) encourages student success and increased retention rates.
 Academic advising includes helping individual students make decisions about educational and career goals and informing them about opportunities for majors and minors as well as options within degree requirements.
 It is the responsibility of students to investigate necessary resources and information to help them make informed decisions regarding their academic careers.

 The Academic Advising Center (AAC) provides guidance for students who are planning their academic program.
 Primary attention is given to freshmen, those who are undecided majors, nondegree seeking, non-traditional, pre-professional (PT, OT, Com Sci, DHy, SOWK) and those who need help to prepare for the TASP examination.
-Students with more than 30 credit hours are encouraged to see an adviser in the department of their major.
-The AAC also provides support for students in gaining confidence in their ability to learn and succeed through the course UNIV 1000, 940,898,3850.
-The Academic Advising Center is located in the Human Development Building (HDB), room 202.
+Students with more than 30 credit hours and have met TASP requirements are encouraged to see an adviser in the department of their major.
+The AAC also provides support for students in gaining confidence in their ability to learn and succeed through the course UNIV 1011, 940,898,3850.
+Academic Advising Center is located in the Human Development Building (HDB), suite 202.